-If you are thinking that self-learning Java development through blogs, online courses and tutorials is a waste of time, you might want to rethink that… What creates high demand for Java developers is the versatility of the Java language; it can easily serve for any purpose.
-Good Java developers can make a lot of money and most of them admit that they basically gained their skills and knowledge through online resources, especially blogs.
+If you are thinking that self-learning Java development through blogs, online courses, and tutorials is a waste of time, you might want to rethink that… What creates high demand for Java developers is the versatility of the Java language; it can easily serve any purpose.
+Good Java developers can be very successful and most of them admit that they basically gained their skills and knowledge through online resources, especially blogs.

-If you want to succeed in the world of Java development, there is no way getting around blogs run by the gurus of the industry.
+If you want to succeed in the world of Java development, there is no way of getting around the blogs run by the gurus of the industry.
 But what makes just another blog a great one for Java developers?
-It does not necessarily have to be written by Java developer to qualify as one.
+It does not necessarily have to be written by a Java developer to qualify as one.
 First and foremost, the posts should not only be interesting and useful, but also exciting and easy to read.
-Also, it is crucial that the author actually loves what he writes about, the passion always shows through.
+Also, it is crucial that the author actually loves what they write about, the passion always shows through.
 Lastly, we value fresh content and regular updates.

 Follow @javacodegeeks on Twitter.

 Once you have learned the basics of Java, it is time to get to the exciting part.
 And the best way to do so is to start learning directly for the best developers. jGuru gives you access to some of the best tips and practices from the true professionals of the industry. jGuru is part of the Developer network.

 InfoQ is a more professionally-shaped Java resource website, where developers can find all the news and articles related to Java development.

 The best part about InfoQ is that it offers actual interviews with Java experts like Todd Montgomery.